 I have to admit, I was NERVOUS to give up my DVR full of shows, so I reluctantly packed all the boxes and remotes to send back to Direct TV.
 We dropped off a box of all their equipment to the UPS store, where they pack it up and return everything as requested by Direct TV.

 Something to consider?
 You’ll need a strong internet service.

-For my remote job, that’s something we already have, and I currently pay for internet through our cable company.
-You’ll need strong internet to avoid buffering when streaming.
+For my remote job, that’s something we already have, and I currently pay for the internet through our cable company.
+You’ll need a strong internet to avoid buffering when streaming.
 We’ve had no issues since our modem is fairly new and we have a strong internet connection.
 I believe we have 100 Mbps download and 10 Mbps upload.
 Your internet bill could also increase depending on your plan, and if you pay according to usage, you’ll be using more internet when streaming.

 In conclusion, we’re saving over $100/month by streaming instead of using cable!
 Yippee!

 Sure, we had to invest a little upfront in a couple of Chromecast units, but it’s worth it!
 And it was not super difficult or inconvenient to pull the plug on cable after all.
 Honestly, I had a little anxiety about trying something new like this, but we’re glad we did!

 If you already know how to stream using Netflix, you’ll be able to navigate Hulu Live (or something similar)!
 EASY.